All posts by Mahesh Sreekandath

 Read, and then Ride

-Understanding that cause requires theory, and adequate explanations mandate good theories applied to correct contexts.
+Understanding the cause requires theory, and adequate explanations mandate good theories applied to correct contexts.
 Reading provides us with theories.
-But, hardest part is internalizing those theories and applying them to our context.
+But, hardest part is internalizing those theories and applying them to real life.
 Marvin Minsky famously said – “You don’t understand anything until you learn it more than one way”.
-It took me a while to grasp significance of this quote.
+There is a certain depth and significance to this quote.
 Any relatively complex theory has several implicit assumptions.
-One way to discover those implicit assumptions is to apply those theories in multiple contexts.
+One way to discover those implicit assumptions is to apply those theories in multiple contexts and see the predictive power.
 For instance, here is a theory — ‘”Apocalypse Now” is a great war movie’.
 But is it great because it’s a war movie?
 Not all war movies are great, so is it because it’s three hours long and well edited?
-But, then there are other movies which share same qualities and are not of the same grade.
-We can easily discover implicit assumptions in our thought by applying our theory to multiple contexts.
-No matter how big or small that thought, this is a great way to refine our own understanding.
+But, then there are other mediocre movies which share the same qualities.
+We are discovering implicit assumptions by applying our theories to multiple contexts.
 This is a lot similar to how basic scientific process works in a lab.

 Libertarian Transformers